dyanni3/Traffic-Simulations/README.md

 2) OSM+Manhattan.ipynb contains code to extract Manhattan street network information using OSMnX, and then analyze percolation via compromised vehicles

 3) The folder grid-lights-lanes contains code for simulating dynamics on a 5x5 Manhattan-like grid using the SUMO package, and subsequent analysis

+4) The rest of the codes are relavant to other projects (https://arxiv.org/abs/1708.03791)